 In the Richmond region:

-- The curriculum includes 38 majors, 34 minors and an array of pre-professional programs
+- The curriculum includes 55 areas of study, including majors, minors and pre-professional programs.